-Whitebox has three fulfillment centers in the US, located in Las Vegas, Baltimore, and Memphis.
-Though the company’s warehouse network is significantly smaller than those of many competitors, its facilities are strategically positioned to cover 99% of the US with guaranteed two-day shipping.
+Whitebox has three fulfillment centers in the US, located in Las Vegas, Baltimore, and Memphis, Tennessee.
+Although the company’s warehouse network is significantly smaller than those of many competitors, its facilities are positioned strategically to cover 99% of the US with guaranteed two-day shipping.

 Many competing fulfillment companies offer similar delivery guarantees.
 But the advantage of a wide warehouse network (such as that of ShipBob or Deliverr) is that it achieves two-day ground shipping anywhere within the continental US, typically incurring lower overall shipping costs than Whitebox.

-Whitebox’s facilities are equipped with proprietary WMS (warehouse management systems) that can support specialized inventory needs, like expiration and lot code tracking/prioritization.
+Whitebox’s facilities are equipped with a proprietary WMS that can support specialized inventory needs, like expiration and lot code tracking/prioritization.
 It also works with the company’s fulfillment software to connect sales and inventory data for accurate demand planning.

-Whitebox offers most of the standard specialty services that we look for in a fulfillment provider such as assembly/kitting, international shipping, and Amazon Seller-fulfilled Prime eligibility.
+Whitebox offers most of the standard specialty services that we look for in a fulfillment provider, such as assembly/kitting, international shipping, and Amazon SFP eligibility.
 However, it lacks climate control and can’t provide local fulfillment in any foreign markets, which cost it points in our evaluation.

 Whitebox stands out against the competition in its special services that go beyond fulfillment.
 The company offers comprehensive solutions to manage other aspects of your business—creating a hands-off, turnkey platform.